-Pour gently and slowly the full 500ml onto the coffee grounds.
-Start your timer, and after 30 seconds agitate and stir the grounds that have settled on the surface of the water.
+Pour gently and slowly the full 500ml onto the coffee grounds and give it a stir.
+Start your timer, and after 1 minute agitate and stir the grounds that have settled on the surface of the water.
 These need re-introducing to the body of liquid for even extraction.
-Leave for 4 mins total.
+Leave for 4 minutes in total.

 Pop the plunger and lid onto the pot of coffee and slowly press down.
 You shouldn’t feel too much resistance.

 Surprisingly, this is one of the most important steps with this method, and typically the step most forgotten!
 Decant the entirety of the coffee as soon as you’ve plunged, it will limit the amount of fines or sludge in your cup, and reduce over-extraction.

 Still feeling a bit unsure?
 Or maybe you prefer things to be a bit more visual?
 No need to sweat it, we have our Golden Rules to keep you on the straight and narrow AND our friends Boston Tea Party took over the roastery to film their own Brewing Guides.
 Here’s the cafetiere instalment to view at your leisure…